Army of North Macedonia: UNIFIL

 Macedonia participated in the peacekeeping mission of the United Nations in Lebanon, UNIFIL.

 The security and prosperity in global terms depend more and more on the effective multilateral system.
 The strategic partnership with the Organization of the United Nations, whose Treaty represents the fundamental framework of the international relations, are the priority of the European Union and NATO on the international security scene.
 Hence, the contribution of the Republic of Macedonia in the military part with respect to the missions led by the Organization of the United National is a confirmation of the effective membership of the Republic of Macedonia in the Organization and its strategic determinations.

 2020–

 Over the next thirteen months, all of NATO's 29 member states ratified the protocol.
 The accession protocol entered into force on 19 March 2020, allowing North Macedonia to deposit its instrument of accession and thereby become NATO's 30th member state on 27 March 2020.
 On 27 March 2020, North Macedonia became the 30th member of NATO.

+In November 2023, NATO Secretary General Jens Stoltenberg visited Skopje and commended North Macedonia's contributions to KFOR in Kosovo and its commitment to reaching 2% of GDP in defence spending.
+In September 2024, North Macedonia's Minister of Defence Vlado Misajlovski met with US defence officials at the Pentagon to discuss increased joint exercises, military-to-military engagements and support to Ukraine.